epn-vespa/tutorials/surfaces/Aladin_Hips_MOC/Images_Aladin.md

 *Fig.10: a CRISM spectral cube (fits version) overplotted on the CTX HiPS*

 ## Further topics

-• Browse planetary HiPS in AladinLite with the [Aladin Lite planets explorer](https://aladin.cds.unistra.fr/AladinLite/planets-explorer/)
+• Explore planetary HiPS in your browser with the [Aladin Lite planets explorer](https://aladin.cds.unistra.fr/AladinLite/planets-explorer/)

-• AladinLite has a resolver mode which identifies surface features from the USGS Planetary Gazetteer (requires AladinLite to be installed with this option in the web page).
+• AladinLite has a resolver mode which identifies surface features from the USGC Gazetteer of Planetary Nomenclature (requires AladinLite to be installed with this option in the web page).

 • As mentioned above, data tree items (under Collections) are coloured green when they overlap the current view and body.
 This is done by comparing with a global MOC provided for each collection on a "MOCserver".
 This can be queried manually here: [MocServer](http://alasky.u-strasbg.fr/MocServer/query) (see use cases on the sky: [MocServer](http://alasky.u-strasbg.fr/MocServer/example))

 A more versatile system is available in the Collection-tree filter (click button in front of From at the bottom of the Data tree, select the Spatial tab), allowing the user to provide an on-line MOC and play with intersect functions.

 ## Links